tensorflow/tfjs-website/source/tutorials/fit-curve.md

 ## Additional Resources

-* See ["Core Concepts in TensorFlow.js"](core-concepts.html) for an introduction to the core building blocks in TensorFlow.js: tensors, variables, and ops.
+* See [Core Concepts in TensorFlow.js](core-concepts.html) for an introduction to the core building blocks in TensorFlow.js: tensors, variables, and ops.

-* See ["Descending into ML"](https://developers.google.com/machine-learning/crash-course/descending-into-ml/) in [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/) for a more in-depth introduction to machine learning loss
+* See [Descending into ML](https://developers.google.com/machine-learning/crash-course/descending-into-ml/) in [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/) for a more in-depth introduction to machine learning loss

-* See ["Reducing Loss"](https://developers.google.com/machine-learning/crash-course/reducing-loss/) in [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/) for a deeper dive into gradient descent and SGD.
+* See [Reducing Loss](https://developers.google.com/machine-learning/crash-course/reducing-loss/) in [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/) for a deeper dive into gradient descent and SGD.